-POL SCI 201A Comparative Analysis of Industrial Democracies 4 Units The comparative study of politics in Western societies.
+Major Themes in Comparative Analysis: Research Design: Read Less [-] POL SCI 201A Comparative Analysis of Industrial Democracies 4 Units Terms offered: Fall 2013, Fall 2012, Fall 2011 The comparative study of politics in Western societies.
 The place of parties, political structures, interest groups, and economic institutions.
 The relation between domestic political developments and the international system.
 The effect of economic development on political change.
 The effect of labor politics on national politics.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
+Comparative Analysis of Industrial Democracies: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.

-POL SCI 201B Comparative Analysis of Industrial Democracies 4 Units The comparative study of politics in Western societies.
+Comparative Analysis of Industrial Democracies: Read Less [-] POL SCI 201B Comparative Analysis of Industrial Democracies 4 Units Terms offered: Spring 2010, Fall 2007, Fall 2006 The comparative study of politics in Western societies.
 The place of parties, political structures, interest groups, and economic institutions.
 The relation between domestic political developments and the international system.
 The effect of economic development on political change.
 The effect of labor politics on national politics.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
+Comparative Analysis of Industrial Democracies: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.

-POL SCI 201D Governance of the E-conomy 4 Units New digital technologies, changing market structures, and innovative business organizations are transforming the economic and social landscape of the advanced industrial countries.
+Comparative Analysis of Industrial Democracies: Read Less [-] POL SCI 201D Governance of the E-conomy 4 Units Terms offered: Fall 2008, Spring 2006, Spring 2002 New digital technologies, changing market structures, and innovative business organizations are transforming the economic and social landscape of the advanced industrial countries.
 The policy issues associated with this transformation pose fundamental philosophical and political questions of how to organize our markets, polity, and society.
 The means of making and implementing these choices is politics.
 The necessarily global scope of the E-conomy extends the political and policy challenges to the international arena.
 This course will explore the literature on the political economy of the Internet to determine what policy choices -- hence which political debates -- are and will be most important.
 We also will examine our conceptual understanding of the burgeoning digital economy and its impact on politics, law, and socioeconomic relations.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Political Science/Graduate POL SCI 202A Theories of Development and Political Change 4 Units Issues of social organization and political change.
+Governance of the E-conomy: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.

+Governance of the E-conomy: Read Less [-] POL SCI 202A Theories of Development and Political Change 4 Units Terms offered: Spring 2013, Spring 2012, Fall 2011 Issues of social organization and political change.
 Theories of progress, development, modernization and dependence.

-Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
+Theories of Development and Political Change: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.

-POL SCI 203 Urban and Subnational Politics in Developing Countries 4 Units

-Metropolitan areas in the developing world face enormous challenges.
+Theories of Development and Political Change: Read Less [-] POL SCI 203 Urban and Subnational Politics in Developing Countries 4 Units Terms offered: Spring 2016, Fall 2013, Fall 2011 Metropolitan areas in the developing world face enormous challenges.
 This course will consider the political and institutional environment in which efforts to address metropolitan problems are developed, the financial and institutional vehicles used to provide services of different types, and the role of political parties and other political organizations in the development and allocation of services.
 Readings will be drawn from Political Science, Sociology, Geography, and Economics.

-Rules & Requirements

-Prerequisites: Graduate student standing

-Hours & Format

-Fall and/or spring: 15 weeks - 2-3 hours of seminar per week
+Urban and Subnational Politics in Developing Countries: Read More [+] Rules & Requirements Prerequisites: Graduate student standing Hours & Format Fall and/or spring: 15 weeks - 2-3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Political Science/Graduate

-Grading: Letter grade.